Anand0047/movieland/README.md

-# 🎬 MovieLand
+# 🎬 MovieLand using React.js

-**MovieLand** is a simple and responsive movie search web application built using **HTML, CSS, and JavaScript**, powered by the [OMDb API](https://www.omdbapi.com/).
+**MovieLand** is a simple and responsive movie search web application built using **HTML, CSS, JavaScript, and React.js**, powered by the [OMDb API](https://www.omdbapi.com/).
 It allows users to search for movies and displays relevant results like title, poster, and release year.

 ---